 - Cleaning Logs

 - Mileage Logs

 Fancy Tools you can get as your Maid Service Grows

 - Wave Apps.
-Plans starting at Free for a basic accounting package, charges for payroll and credit card processing.
+Plans start at Free for a basic accounting package, charges for payroll, and credit card processing.

 - ZOHO.
-Plans starting at $9.00/month for basic accounting package
+Plans start at $9.00/month for the basic accounting package

-Steps to getting started with Bookkeeping for your Cleaning Business
+Steps to get started with Bookkeeping for your Cleaning Business

 Record your revenue

 You should know how much money you are bringing in each day, week, month, and year.
 By knowing what your maid service’s revenue is, you will be able to set realistic goals to help you to grow your company.